-Applicants who have successfully completed a three-year Business Administration diploma program at an Ontario CAAT with a cumulative average of "B+" (3.5 GPA) or better can be considered for admission to the Bachelor of Business Administration degree program with advanced standing to a maximum of 60 credits.
+Applicants who are graduates of a three-year Business Administration diploma at an Ontario CAAT with a cumulative 3.2 GPA can be considered for admission to the Bachelor of Business Administration degree with advanced standing to a maximum of 60 credits.
+Admitted students would be able to complete their program at Nipissing University in North Bay or through one of our college partners (Fanshawe College, Sheridan College, Algonquin College, Centennial College, St. Clair College, and Lambton College).